Rangers vs. Rays Player Props Betting Odds

-The Tampa Bay Rays host the Texas Rangers at Tropicana Field on Saturday at 4:10 PM ET.
-Those looking to place a player prop wager can find odds for Wander Franco, Marcus Semien and others in this game.
+The Tampa Bay Rays host the Texas Rangers at Tropicana Field on Sunday at 1:40 PM ET.
+Those looking to place a player prop bet can find odds on Wander Franco, Marcus Semien and others in this contest.

 Bet on this matchup or its props with BetMGM!